feelmode412/wa-presence/readme.md

 ### Non-Hardcoded Environment Detection

+*Please note that you don't need to do this for production environment.*

-1. Make a text file named `[your-computer-name].env.txt` in the same directory with this readme file.
+1. Under `/app/config/` directory, create a new PHP file named `[your-computer-name].env.php`.
-2. Add a line with the environment name.
-For example: `local`.
+2. Add a line telling the environment name.
+For example: `<?php return 'local';` for **local** environment.
 3. Save the file and you're ready to go.

-*Please note that you don't need to do this for production environment.*

 ## License